Noalt69/SQL-Challenge/README.md

 Danny has asked for your assistance to analyse aggregated metrics for an example client and provide some high level insights about the customer list and their interests.

-***View the case study [here](https://8weeksqlchallenge.com/case-study-8/) and my solution [here](https://github.com/qanhnn12/8-Week-SQL-Challenge/tree/main/Case%20Study%20%238%20-%20Fresh%20Segments).***
+View the case study [here](https://8weeksqlchallenge.com/case-study-8/)
 ---
-## ✨ Contribution
-Contributions, issues, and feature requests are welcome!

-To contribute to this project, see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

----
 ## 👏 Support
 Please give me a ⭐️ if you like this project!

----
-© 2022 Anh Nguyen